LEARNAcademy/syllabus/rails_fullstack/wildlife_tracker_challenge.md

 - **Story**:  As the consumer of the API I can update an animal sighting in the database.
 - **Story**:  As the consumer of the API I can destroy an animal sighting in the database.
 - **Story**:  As the consumer of the API, when I view a specific animal, I can also see a list sightings of that animal.
+  - *Hint*: Checkout the [ Ruby on Rails API docs ](https://api.rubyonrails.org/classes/ActiveModel/Serializers/JSON.html#method-i-as_json) on how to include associations.
 - **Story**:  As the consumer of the API, I can run a report to list all sightings during a given time period.
   - *Hint*: Your controller can look like this:
 ```ruby